IntermediateAsset/spec/README.md

 # Binary Format

 File must start with start MAGIC number: `AE0F`.
+Little Endian is used, no option to store as Big Endian to make it strict.

 Format: